ytyubox/CS193pMemorize/README.md

 running on different simulators in Xcode to be sure.

 Extra Credit

-We try to make Extra Credit be opportunities to expand on what you’ve learned this week.
-Attempting at least some of these each week is highly recommended to get the most out of this course.
-How much Extra Credit you earn depends on the scope of the item in question.
-If you choose to tackle an Extra Credit item, mark it in your code with comments so your grader can find it.
-This week there’s only one Extra Credit item, sorry!
-If we think of some more this week, we’ll post them on the class forums.
-1. Have the emoji on your cards be randomly chosen from a larger set of emoji (at least a dozen).
+- [x] Have the emoji on your cards be randomly chosen from a larger set of emoji (at least a dozen).
 In other words, don’t always use the same five emoji in every game.